marquesflavio/burguer-place/README.md

 The idea was build a SPA with the main functionality of a shop site where the customer can add itens on the cart or remove it.

-This project will be a work that will compose my portfolio